hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250908093v3-evolution-and-compression-in-llms-on-the-emergence-of-human-aligned-.md

 ---
 layout: default
-title: Evolution and compression in LLMs: On the emergence of human-aligned categorization
+title: "Evolution and compression in LLMs: On the emergence of human-aligned categorization"
 ---

 # Evolution and compression in LLMs: On the emergence of human-aligned categorization